Barion Pixel

 Automation can be introduced gradually.
 The system assists without forcing full surrender of control, preserving confidence during adoption.

-Why should I automate the waitlist?
+Why automate a waitlist?

 Waitlist scenarios where this logic matters most